 by several of the founding fathers of the European Union,the strategic military use of the islands by the Allies in the 2nd World War, the fact that they are now for sale, and their role in European political history – on which he projects a new state, the Republic of Lizards, whose images question the capacity of imagination to evoke a utopian change.”

-– Julia Morandeira Arrizabalaga, exhibition booklet Atlas [of the ruins] of Europe, CentroCentro Cibeles de Cultura y Ciudadania, Madrid, 2016
+– Julia Morandeira Arrizabalaga, curator, exhibition booklet of Atlas [of the ruins] of Europe, CentroCentro Cibeles de Cultura y Ciudadania, Madrid, 2016